City by the Bay Concept – 1981

 The complete City by the Bay plan was to take nearly 10 years with stage one taking five years.
 Financed with a mix of public and private money exceeding $65 million, the plans required several streets to be removed or closed off including Corio Street (which happened to make way for Bay City Plaza).
 Other streets that were to go include Eastern Beach Road, Little Malop Street, and even Malop Street between Yarra and Moorabool streets but all of these have remained open.

 2000 additional car parking places were part of the plan and a transit bus to move people around the area was also proposed.

 Some of the more notable icons in the city were planed to be removed they included:

 Blakinstons Building – (Now Deakin)

-SEC Offices (Just removed as part of Bay City Redevelopment of 2007)
+SEC Offices (Removed as part of Bay City Redevelopment in 2007)

 Corio Theatre (now Market Square parking ramp)

 Jacobs Street Carpark (Now Market Square – centre mall)